munificent/craftinginterpreters/book/calls-and-functions.md

 <aside name="plenty">

 It is still possible to overflow the stack if enough function calls use enough temporaries in addition to locals.
-A more robust implementation would guard against this, but I'm trying to keep things simple.
+A robust implementation would guard against this, but I'm trying to keep things simple.

 </aside>

 ^code reset-frame-count (1 before, 1 after)

 Now, we've got some grunt work ahead of us.
 We've moved `ip` out of the VM struct and into CallFrame.
-We need to fix every bit of code in the VM that touches `ip` to handle that.
+We need to fix every line of code in the VM that touches `ip` to handle that.
 Also, the instructions that access local variables by stack slot need to be updated to do so relative to the current CallFrame's `slots` field.